tpodlaski/copra/docs/installation.rst

     $ curl  -OL https://github.com/tpodlaski/copra/tarball/master

-Once you have a copy of the source, you can install it with:
+Once you have a copy of the source, un-zipped and un-tarred if you downloaded the tarball, you can install it with:

 .. code-block:: console